How Much Homeowner’s Insurance Do I Need?

 How much coverage do you need for other structures and personal possessions?

 Coverage for “other structures” generally refers to unattached buildings (like a shed) or fences on your property.
 As with dwelling coverage, ideally you should have a policy limit high enough to fully replace these structures should they be destroyed.

-Loss of use, personal liability, and medical payments
+How much coverage do you need for loss of use, personal liability, and medical payments?

 Loss of use coverage represents money that would be available to you if you were temporarily displaced from your home and needed to stay somewhere else.
 It’s a bit like the rental car coverage you may have included in your car insurance.